r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 Creatures so credulous, nitwitted, pathetic, optimistic, good-natured, airheaded, and helpless.

 **Narration:**
-People like {(M) him /(F) her}, a symbol of humanity, who never stop moving forward no matter how scared, or desperate, or downtrodden they become.
+People like [♂ him /♀ her], a symbol of humanity, who never stop moving forward no matter how scared, or desperate, or downtrodden they become.

 **Narration:**
 ...Oh, I almost forgot to say something important.